nickjeffrey/check_vmware_datastores/README.md

 nagios check using VMware PowerCLI for snapshot health

 # Requirements
-PowerShell for Linux and VMware PowerCLI installed on nagios server
+PowerShell for Linux and VMware PowerCLI powershell module installed on Linux-based nagios server, low-privileged read-only user on vCenter.

 # Install PowerShell on Linux (with internet access)